gurkirt/AMTNet/README.md

 ActionDetection is a dataset loader Class in `data/dataset.py` that inherits `torch.utils.data.Dataset` making it fully compatible with the `torchvision.datasets` [API](http://pytorch.org/docs/torchvision/datasets.html).

 ## Training AMTNet
-- Similar to ROAD, we requires VGG-16 weights pretrained on UCF24.
-These weights are similiar to those produced by SSD used in ROAD.
+- Similar to [ROAD](https://github.com/gurkirt/realtime-action-detection), we requires VGG-16 weights pretrained on UCF24 using [ROAD](https://github.com/gurkirt/realtime-action-detection) implmentation.
+- Weight of pretrained SSD used in [ROAD](https://github.com/gurkirt/realtime-action-detection) can be dowloaded from [HERE](https://drive.google.com/open?id=1AJKKCoUkpB4SZT6_L89mKyRzksCumJ4V).
+These weights are exactly the same to those produced by SSD used in [ROAD](https://github.com/gurkirt/realtime-action-detection).
 This to reduce training time.
+We can achived results with imagenet pretrained models as well, but with different hyper parameter, I haven't kept the track of those hyperparameters.
+- If you want you can train for these weights using [ROAD](https://github.com/gurkirt/realtime-action-detection)
 - Training of a single stream AMTnet can be achived on single 1080Ti GPU.
 It takes around 8GB memory.
 Given pretrained weight initilisation.
 - By default, we assume that you have downloaded the datasets and weights.
 - To train AMTNet using the training script simply specify the parameters listed in `train.py` as a flag or manually change them in script.

-Let's assume that you extracted dataset in `/home/user/ucf24/` directory then your train command from the root directory of this repo is going to be:
+Let's assume that you extracted dataset in `/home/user/data/ucf24/` directory, and weight in `/home/user/data/weights/`.
+Now, your train command from the root directory of this repo is going to be:

 ### RGB frames as input